ProcessorMicro/bash-functions/README.md

 RUNME FUNCTION_WITH_ARGUMENTS      # The preferred way
 ```

 RUNME is a function that operates in a subshell.
-It loads `/usr/local/bin/functions.sh` and `/etc/profile.d/FUNCTIONS-SH-GLOBAL-DEFAULTS.sh` into it,
+It loads `/usr/local/bin/functions.sh` and `/etc/profile.d/FUNCTIONS-SH-GLOBAL-DEFAULTS.sh` into it.
-runs the FUNCTION_WITH_ARGUMENTS and attempts to display the contents of the variable(s) created (if any).
+It then executes the FUNCTION_WITH_ARGUMENTS and attempts to display the contents of the variable(s) created (if any).
 You can freely experiment, in an initialized environment, at the command line with the functions made available.
 RUNME can also turn on bash debugging (-x) so the function can be tested.